Remote Learning at Home

 Our expectation is that all work submitted through Tapestry or Google Classroom will be acknowledged by staff (e.g. with a verbal or written 'Thank you', a 'like' or an emoji) with one piece of work per day being given written feedback to encourage and support children.

-Feedback on work will generally be given by the 'home-learning teacher' or, if they are working at home, one of the designated teaching assistants for your year group.
+Feedback on work will generally be given by the teacher or one of the designated teaching assistants for your year group or a member of senior staff.
 However, your own class teacher will be able to see all the work submitted and will keep an overview of what your child is doing at home.

 How will you assess my child’s work and progress?